Shogo Kimura

-Shogo Kimura (木村 昇吾, Kimura Shōgo) is a professional Japanese baseball player and a cricketer.
+Shogo Kimura (木村 昇吾, Kimura Shōgo) is a professional Japanese baseball player and cricketer.
 He plays infielder for the Saitama Seibu Lions.
 He took up cricket with the Japan Cricket Association after going unsigned following his release by the Seibu Lions.

 In September 2022, he was named in Japan's T20I squad for the 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier.
 Kimura was part of Japan's squad against the Indonesia cricket team that toured Japan in October 2022 to play a three-match Twenty20 International series.
-He made his T20I debut on 10 October 2022, against Indonesia.
+He made his T20I debut on 10 October 2022, in the second T20I of the series against Indonesia.